-Where can you find seeds?
+Where can you find periwinkle seeds?
 Like so many things – at Amazon!

-You can sow seed at anytime of the year but it is normal to do sow during the months of January through April.
-The seed is very, very light with 1 gram containing 700 to 800 seeds.
+You can sow seeds at any time of the year, but it is normal to sow seeds during the months of January through April.
+The seed is very light, with 1 gram containing 700 to 800 seeds.

 Keep the soil damp during this period.
 The total growing time from sewing to mature plant is about 3 to 4 months.